4.3.2.1.

 4.3.2.1. (which stands for "4 girls, 3 days, 2 cities, 1 chance") is a 2010 British crime thriller film directed by Noel Clarke and Mark Davis, written by Clarke and starring Emma Roberts, Tamsin Egerton, Ophelia Lovibond, Shanika-Warren Markland, Mandy Patinkin, Helen McCrory, Kevin Smith, Susannah Fielding, Camille Coduri and Clarke.
 4.3.2.1. follows four spirited young women who get caught up with a diamond theft heist.

 Clarke wrote 4.3.2.1. with the intention of making a more mainstream film compared to his previous work, Kidulthood, Adulthood, and West 10 LDN—which were gritty crime drama films set in West London.
 4.3.2.1 was released in the United Kingdom on 2 June 2010.
-The film received mixed to negative reviews.
+The film received generally negative reviews.

 Plot

 Four 19-year-old friends – Joanne, Cassandra, Shannon, and Kerrys from London – all meet one other at a diner, where they see Dillon and Smoothy.
 As the police turn up, Dillon and Smoothy run off and Dillon accidentally drops a stolen diamond into Cassandra's bag.
 The four girls then walk out and go their separate ways home.

 Shannon returns home just as her mother is leaving her father.
 Jo calls Shannon over to the 24-hour supermarket where she works with Angelo, but tells her to leave as soon as she arrives.
 When she refuses, Dillon kisses Jo, upsetting Shannon, so she grabs a Pringles tube from the shop and runs away.
 After getting drunk at a bar, Shannon is attacked by a gang and then rescued by Kelly.
 Shannon finds out that Kelly is searching for "15 diamonds".
 One is already in Cassandra's bag, and the rest are in the tube that fell out of Shannon's bag when she was attacked.
 Shannon escapes and retrieves the tube, then leaves a message informing Jo about the diamonds.
 Later, Shannon tracks down her mother and accuses her of not caring about her, especially when she forced her to get an abortion.
 Shannon soon holds the diamonds above a bridge, contemplating suicide.

 Meanwhile, Cassandra visits New York City to meet up with Brett, whom she has met on the internet, and audition for a piano school.
 She has sex with Brett and in the morning finds all her possessions gone, except for her handbag, which contains a diamond.
 She also finds a letter written by Shannon's mother explaining why she left.
 She mails it to Kerrys' house to deliver it to Shannon.
 She goes to Brett's house to find that Brett is a stalker who hacked into Cassandra's computer, taking videos of her.
 When the fake Brett comes, she knocks him out and erases the footage and proceeds to take photos of his genitals as revenge.
 Cassandra forces her way into an impromptu audition with Jago Larofsky and wins a place at his school.
 She then leaves to go home to London, telling Jo she knows where Shannon is.